Black & White 2: Creatures

 The player can choose between several creatures, including the ape, lion, wolf, cow and tiger, although the tiger is not available in the base game.
 The player's creature can do most things the player can do, such as cast miracles.
 Since the player trains the creature, their personality can become whatever the player makes of it.
 Each tribe, like the player, owns creatures at some stage.
 As the game progresses, the enemies' creatures increase in strength and size.
 Unlike Black & White, in which the creature had to be taught miracles through repetition, Black & White 2 allows the player to 'buy' creature miracles with 'Tribute' currency.
 Along with this, Black & White 2 allows the player to revisit everything they've taught their creature in order to alter and fine-tune it at any time, while the original Black & White only allowed changes to be made as the creature repeated an action.

 Plot

 The player comes upon a scene of a Greek city being devastated by a huge Aztec army after being summoned from a "pure prayer".
 After the player saves a certain number of people, their people are transported to a new land with a handful of refugee worshipers, the player must re-establish a power base from which to eventually defeat the Aztec empire.
 To do so, the player must conquer the Norse, the Japanese and the Aztecs, either by peace or war.
 Throughout the game there is a theme of "The prophecy", which states that a tribe will be destroyed by the mightiest power in the world but will receive a god who will lead them to glory and dominance of the world.

+The good and evil advisors return, both once again voiced by Marc Silk, except there were some significant cosmetic changes for the good advisor - now making use of the more recent graphical capabilities available for his beard and hair.